Unifield/automafield/README.md

 192.168.1.2 ct2
 ```

+You'll also have to update the entity IDs in the function called pct_link in script.sh for each instance.
+Otherwise your instances won't be linked correctly.

 We set ct0 as the localhost by convention.

 Please reload your ```~/.bashrc``` after each change in automafield's configuration.
 Otherwise, your change won't be taken into account.